Quantum Universally Composable Oblivious Linear Evaluation: Preliminaries

 Physically possible quantum operations are described by Completely Positive Trace Preserving (CPTP) maps.
 By definition, CPTP maps preserve the normalization of quantum states (being Trace Preserving) and map positive operators to positive operators (being Completely Positive), ensuring that density operators are mapped to density operators.
-It can be shown that CPTP maps do not improve the distinguishability between two quantum states, i.e. they do not increase their trace distance, as summarized in the following Lemma~\ref{lemma:trace_distance}.